eboost10/magento2-layout-update/README.md

 # EBoost - Custom layout Update XML (For developer)

+***Note: If you don't know what is a handler.
+Please follow the document below to get it ***

-This simple module adds a new layout update xml for handler, allowing you to update layout xml without update code.
+This simple module adds a new layout update XML for a handler, allowing you to update layout XML directly in the backend without updating code.
+It allows you to add XML to update the layout of any pages that you would like based on the handler of the page.
+It will not affect other pages.

 ## Installation